-Definition of BIM (Building Information Management)
+Definition of BIM (Building Information Modeling)

 “With BIM (Building Information Modeling) technology, one or more accurate virtual models of a building are constructed digitally.
 They support design through its phases, allowing better analysis and control than manual processes.
 When completed, these computer-generated models contain precise geometry and data needed to support the construction, fabrication, and procurement activities through which the building is realized.”